frossm/rpncalc/mdbook/src/Chapters/Acknowledgements.md

 - User Defined Functions: <a href="https://www.flaticon.com/free-icons/path" title="path icons">Path icons created by Freepik - Flaticon</a>

-- Acknowlegement: <a href="https://www.flaticon.com/free-icons/agreement" title="agreement icons">Agreement icons created by Freepik - Flaticon</a>
+- Acknowledgment: <a href="https://www.flaticon.com/free-icons/agreement" title="agreement icons">Agreement icons created by Freepik - Flaticon</a>

 - Other icons were sourced from [IconFinder](https://iconfinder.com) and/or were licensed via the [Creative Commons License](https://creativecommons.org/licenses/)